 - The Tokyo Game Show 2006 trailer for the game showcases a build of Sonic the Hedgehog (2006) that is somewhat different from the final release.
 There are a large number of additional visual effects and complex animations present in the TGS 2006 trailer that simply do not exist in the final retail version of the game.

 - Even though customizing Sonic's abilities was one of the game's selling points, the final retail game features almost no customization at all.
-Most ability upgrades are required in order to finish the game, and while the player can purchase special gems near the end of Sonic's story, they cannot be "customized" in any way shape or form - once equipped, you have them forever.
+Most ability upgrades are required in order to finish the game, and while the player can purchase special gems near the end of Sonic's story, they cannot be "customized" in any way shape or form - once equipped, the player has them forever.

 - The instruction manual for Sonic the Hedgehog (2006) contains a number of inaccuracies that do not accurately reflect the final game.
 For example: It describes the possibility of leveling up abilities equipped to the action gauge up to three levels of "maturity".
 The action gauge is never used like this by any character in the game, and unless he's carrying Princess Elise, Sonic's action gauge is never used for anything.